petrvanblokland/TYPETR-Upgrade-site/Site.md

 ## *Design Design Space*
 ### What is it?
 *Design Design Space* is an online coaching environment to develop your design skills.
 Query your questions and improve your sketching.
-Acquire new techniques and research your way of presentating.
+Acquire new techniques and research your way of presenting.
 In short, a space where you can design your design process.

 What kind of challenges do you experience in your daily work as a designer?

 Working closely together online with experienced designers and a group of other students, there is space to define your own study topics and challenges.
 In fact, such a selection and planning process is an integral part of the study itself.
 You tell us what you want, and together we’ll find a way to get there.

 ### Planning
-By definition designers are bad planners.
+By definition, designers are bad planners.
 It seems to be fundamental to design.
 Too optimistic in the beginning – “There is still plenty of time”, a design is never finished – “The next one will always be better”.

 However, the fact that most designs are supposed to meet external requirements, the final deadline may have a much larger impact on the quality of the result, than the personal opinion of the designer.